zNile/Devcon-icp-motoko-level-2-ecnp/README.md

 ## Getting Started

+`In order to use this template make sure that you are using dfx version 0.15.1 for native javascript development framework`

+### Walkthrough how to get 0.15.1 using dfx version manager.
+`dfxvm install 0.15.1`
+`dfxvm default 0.15.1`
+`restart your terminal`
+`HAPPY CODING`

 Before you dive into development, here are some key resources to help you get familiar with the project:

 - [Quick Start Guide](https://internetcomputer.org/docs/current/developer-docs/setup/deploy-locally)